When the New Year hits, is it safe to say there are two kinds of students?

 #3 Mental Health will win in the end

 Even if it is a few minutes before bed, allow yourself some peace and stability to end your day.
-After a busy holiday season, it’s vital to focus on you, the goals you’ve accomplished and the resolutions you can actually achieve.
+After a busy holiday season, it’s vital to focus on you, the goals you’ve accomplished and the resolutions you can actually (and perhaps need to) achieve.
 Secondly, AU has resources available for students struggling.
 Big or small, the resources are available for AU students.
 You know how they say ‘healthy body, healthy mind’?
 It works the other way around too.
+(Note: we’re especially excited about the addition of Mental Health Resources the Alberta Government announced earlier this year).

-We’re an online university, so we get it…online, computer-focused work is our bread and butter.
-But to reach your personal zen, nothing works better than a literal walk in the park.
-Take some time…step away from the online study notes, turn off the Netflix re-runs, stop checking Instagram hourly, understand that the picture of your friend’s newborn cat can wait…and just unplug.
+We’re an online university, so we get it…online, computer-focused work is our bread and butter (the irony of you actually reading this on a computer or a phone is not lost on us).
+But to reach your personal moments of zen, nothing works better than a literal walk in the park.
+Take some time…step away from the online study notes, turn off the Netflix binge, stop checking in at the local coffee shop, understand that the picture of your friend’s newborn cat can wait…and just unplug.
+Your grades will thank you for it.

 #5 Keep it cool